To screen for and/or diagnose a hemoglobin disorder called a hemoglobinopathy

 Less common forms often are named after the location of the family or families in whom the genetic variant was first identified (i.e..
 Hemoglobin Constant Spring).

 Testing may help identify thalassemia by detecting abnormal hemoglobin (e.g., hemoglobin H in alpha thalassemia) or an increase of minor hemoglobin components, such as Hb A2 or Hb F (beta thalassemia).

 A person can also inherit two different abnormal genes, one from each parent, that may result in a combination of abnormal hemoglobins detected by testing.
 This is known as being compound heterozygous or doubly heterozygous.
 Clinically significant combinations — those that result in significant signs and symptoms — include hemoglobin SC disease (symptoms can mimic sickle cell disease), hemoglobin E – beta thalassemia, and hemoglobin S – beta thalassemia.

-For more information on the conditions, see the articles on Hemoglobin Abnormalities and thalassemia.
+For more information on these conditions, see the articles on Hemoglobin Abnormalities and Thalassemia.

 Some examples of results that may be seen with a hemoglobinopathy evaluation are listed in the following table.

 |Slightly decreased Hb A

 |Sickle cell trait||One gene copy for Hb S (heterozygous)|